Introduction

 Arguments

-: The full command string to execute and potentially fix.
+<COMMAND>: The full command string to execute and potentially fix.

 Example

-Here is what happens when you run a command with a common typo through intelli-shell fix
+Here is what happens when you run a command with a common typo through intelli-shell fix.

 Command: